Racial justice and the work to be done.

 As many of you will be aware, on 8 June I made a series of public commitments as Bishop of Bristol highlighting what I think we need to do in Bristol Diocese to tackle racial injustice, namely:

-• Acknowledge and repent of the Church’s past involvement in and benefit from the slave trade;
+• Acknowledge and repent of the Church’s past involvement in and benefit from transatlantic chattel enslavement;

-• Challenge and address institutional racism, listening to and learning from the experiences of Black, Asian and minority ethnic people;
+• Challenge and address institutional racism within the church, listening to and learning from the experiences of people of global majority heritage;

-• Recruit and support more Black, Asian and minority ethnic clergy, staff and volunteers;
+• Recruit and support more clergy, staff and volunteers of global majority heritage;

 • Make our churches truly welcoming to everyone, taking responsibility for the need for profound cultural change in our Church.